Elbow and Wrist Anatomy And Function

 What condition is an inflammatory response at the lateral elbow?
 Tennis elbow.
 Why is this relevant?
 The rehab for Tennis elbow involves loading this muscle group by doing wrist exercises.
 See the rehab for Golfer’s elbow here.

-The big takeaway here is that the elbow and wrist work together with a great deal of synergy.
-Because of this, the rehab looks nearly identical from injury to unjury.
+The big takeaway here is that the elbow and wrist anatomy have a great deal in common.
+They work together synergistically.
+Because of this, the rehab looks nearly identical from injury to injury.
+See the rehab program below for wrist and elbow pain fixes.